JDBC Tutorials - Herong's Tutorial Notes

 This section describes how to create a database user on the Oracle server through the Web interface.

 During the installation process, only one administration login user was created on the Oracle server.
 When connecting Java programs to the server, it's better to use a regular login user.
-Here is what I did to create a user called "Herong" through the Web interface.
+Here is what I did to create a user called "Herong" through the admin Web interface.

-• Click the Create button.
+Click the "Create" button.
 User "Herong" is created.
 See the user list page below:

 Table of Contents